How’s the weather?

 When spring arrives in March/April, the cherry trees come alive with bursting blossoms and beautiful colors.
 This new life coincides with the start of the school year, and brings renewed enthusiasm to students and teachers alike.
 It’s a great time of year when everyone shakes off the winter and heads outdoors.

 How many people live in Shimane?

-Shimane has a population of 689,817 (October 2017) with a population density of 103 people per km² (similar to Austria).
+Shimane has a population of 680,958 (1st May 2018) with a population density of 101.5 people per km² (about half as dense as Italy).
 Compare this with the national average of 348 people per km² – or Shinjuku’s 5,868 people per km² – and you’ll get a good sense of why people refer to Shimane as rural.

-Despite this, Shimane has three ‘urban centers’ spread along the coast, containing 60% of the population: Matsue, Izumo, and Hamada (by car, you’re never more than two hours away from one of them).
+Despite this, Shimane has three ‘urban centers’ spread along the coast, containing 63% (Oct 2016) of the population: Matsue, Izumo, and Hamada (by car, you’re never more than two hours away from one of them).
 Matsue and Izumo have cinemas, malls, fast food, and a small but active nightlife.
-Hamada is smaller in comparison, but still boasts a wide selection of business and facilities.
+Hamada is smaller in comparison, but still boasts a wide selection of businesses and facilities.

 Do you have natural disasters?

-While nowhere is totally safe, Shimane is relatively-earthquake free and has no active volcanoes.
+While nowhere is totally safe, Shimane is relatively earthquake free and has no active volcanoes.
 Typhoons also have a tendency to wear out before they reach Shimane.
-That said, the more mountainous areas of Shimane can see heavy snowfalls, which can make for dangerous driving conditions.
+That said, the more mountainous areas of Shimane can see heavy snowfall, which can make for dangerous driving conditions.

 What’s it really like living there?